Maximum powder action on Wiedersberger Horn

 As soon as fresh powder covers the Tyrolean mountains, freeride enthusiasts head for the Ski Juwel Alpbachtal Wildschönau.
 What’s waiting for you there?
 One of the best backcountry areas in Tyrol!

 The pristine powder slopes on Wiedersberger Horn near Inneralpbach are a magical attraction for adventurous winter sports enthusiasts.
 The freeride zone is located right next to Hornbahn 2000 in the direction of Inneralpbach/Greitergraben.
 Always accompanying you: magnificent views of the Kitzbühel Alps.

-Top freeride event in the Ski Juwel Alpbachtal Wildschönau
+Top freeride event at Ski Juwel

 An annual highlight is the Open Faces-Freeride-Event.
 The event includes a one-star competition and a two-star junior competition.
 The star categorisation corresponds to the respective skills of the freeriders.
 This way, newcomers can also participate.

 If you prefer to watch the event as a spectator, head to the Public Area at Wiedersberger Alm.
 That’s where you will find an amazing atmosphere and can listen to cool music.
 Looking at the LED screen, you can follow the action live and cheer on your favourite skiers.

 Circle it in your calendar: The next contest as part of Open Faces 2023 will take place on Saturday, 11 February 2023!Discover more events